War is hell.

 As the praises went forth, in an unbelievable turn of events, the armies of Ammon and Moab destroyed the army of Seir.
 Then, Ammon and Moab turned on themselves and destroyed each other.
 Not one soldier was left standing from any of the 3 armies.

-If President Trump can be used as a puppet to divide and cause Americans to fight amongst themselves, could America suffer the same defeat as Ammon, Moab, and Seir?
+If President Trump can be used as a puppet (of the enemy) to divide and cause Americans to fight amongst themselves, could America suffer the same defeat as Ammon, Moab, and Seir?

 United We Stand, Divided We Fall

 America is not exempt.
 And, quite frankly, God’s time of patience may be wearing thin.
 American policies have attempted to supersede divine authority.
-We have been isolated from widespread persecution on American soil.
-We’ve even been able to hide our own dirty deeds around the world.
+Christ followers have been fortunate to not experience widespread persecution on American soil.
+America has even been able to hide her own dirty deeds around the world.

 Her pride and arrogance are in full bloom, and her citizens are ripe to eat the fruit thereof.